change-hi/change-hi.github.io/morea/data-wrangling-1/experience-data-accessing-subsetting.md

 ## Subsetting

 Comparison operations ("<" , ">" , "==" , ">=" , "<=" , "!=") can be applied to pandas `Series` and `DataFrame`s in the same vectorized fashion as arithmetic operations except the returned object is a `Series` or `DataFrame` of booleans (either `True` or `False`).
+Below are a few examples

 ### Within a Single `DataFrame`

-To start let focus on a single `DataFrame` to better understand how comparison operations work in Pandas.
 As an example lets say that we have a `DataFrame` like the one below stored in `df`:

+{% include figure.html url="" max-width="60%" file="/morea/data-wrangling-1/fig/E4_1_selection_dataframe.png" alt="Selection DataFrame" caption="" %}

-If we wanted to identify which of the above samples come from a depth above 380 we start by finding  column 'press dbar' using a less than condition of 380.
+To identify samples with a 'pressure in dbar' value less than 380 from the data, we begin by referencing the 'press dbar' column, similar to how we did it before.
+Subsequently, we apply a less-than condition to compare all the values in this column with the threshold of 380.

 <div class="alert alert-secondary" role="alert" markdown="1">